numalariamodeling/faculty-enrich-2022-examples/README.md

     - <details><summary><span style="color: blue";">SetupParser and SimulationDuration </span></summary>
        <p>
-       - Run the simulation with 1 seed, and for 50 years, for testing you might first select fewer years.
+       - Run the simulation with 1 seed, and for 10 years.
+(For testing you might first run just 1 year).
        - Instead of `years`, define `serialize_years` and use 1 seed only
        - To keep track of the corresponding time in your experiment, you can include `sim_start_year = 2022  - serialize_years`

        ```py
         SetupParser.default_block = 'LOCAL'
         numseeds = 1
-        serialize_years = 50
+        serialize_years = 10
         sim_start_year = 2022  - serialize_years

         cb = DTKConfigBuilder.from_defaults('MALARIA_SIM', Simulation_Duration=serialize_years * 365)